astropy/astroquery/docs/heasarc/heasarc.rst

 archive web service.

 There are two interfaces for the Heasarc services:``heasarc.Heasac`` and ``heasarc.Xamin``.
-The first uses the old Browse interface, and offers limited search capabilities.
+The first uses the classical Browse interface, and offers limited search capabilities.
 The second uses the new ``Xamin`` interface, which relies on the Virtual Observatory protocols.
 It offser more powerful search options.